apitestbase/apitestbase.github.io/_docs/en/http-stubs.md

 The default port number of the `Manual` mock server is `8094`, and it can be changed under the `Settings` tab of the mock server.

 ### Test the Stub
-Open a new tab in your browser, and go to `http://localhost:8094/some/thing`, and you'll see response body `Hello!` on the page.
+Open your browser, and go to `http://localhost:8094/some/thing`, and you'll see response body `Hello!` on the page.

 ![Quick Play Stub Invocation](../../screenshots/http-stubs/quick-play-stub-invocation.png)